DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 **app.js**

-This will contain the client-side code for our application.
+This will contain the client-side code for your application.

-First,add a helper function to display messages in the *\<pre>*:
+First, add a helper function to display messages in the *\<pre>*:

 ```js
 function log() {